sawyerwatts/Checklists/operations.md

 - What are the governance policies, if any?
 - Is FinOps desired and applied?
 - Are there any reports that we'd want written?
+- What is the disaster recovery plan?

+## Storage

+- Are all persistent media (like logs) archived?
+- When are archives moved to cold storage?
 - Are there backups?
 3-2-1?
-    - How long are logs needed before being moved to cold storage or deleted?
-- What is the disaster recovery plan?

 ## Recurring Tasks